After Treatment: Anxiety

 - For more information, see Symptom Diary.

-- If you are having trouble sleeping, before going to bed, try doing an activity that you know relaxes you.
-This can include listening to music, reading or meditating.
+- Wind down before going to bed.
+Find an activity that relaxes you.
+Examples include reading, listening to music, meditating, or taking a warm bath.

 - For more information see Looking After Yourself.